 The College continues to seek ways of increasing learner numbers and has plans in place to expand its offering of post-16 education courses.
-Significant growth has achieved during recent years on the College's Work Based Learning contract.
+Significant growth has been achieved during recent years on the College's Work Based Learning contract.
 Despite a reduction this year, the College aims to maintain the current level of HE income in future years.
-The opening of the STEAM academy for the 2021/22 academic year is anticipated to attract additional students to the College.
-The College already has a low reliability on central funding and seeks to further reduce its dependency by seeking opportunities for growth in commercial income, although this may prove difficult in the short term due to COVID-19 restrictions.
+It is anticipated that the new state of the art STEAM academy will attract additional students to the College in future years.
+The College already has a low reliability on central funding and seeks to further reduce its dependency by seeking opportunities for growth in commercial income, although this may prove difficult in the short term due to external factors such as COVID-19 or inflationary pressures.